probabilistic-numerics/probnum/docs/source/development/styleguide.md

 Types are always imported directly.

 - `from typing import Optional, Callable`
-- `from probnum.typing import FloatLike`
+- `from probnum.backend.typing import FloatLike`

 Please do not abbreviate import paths unnecessarily.
 We do **not** use the following imports:
 - `import probnum.random_variables as pnrv` or `import probnum.filtsmooth as pnfs` (correct would be `from probnum import randvars, filtsmooth`)